dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

   Professional success in the world of software takes continuous dedication, time and effort.
 ---
-## 1.Technical Expertise: go beyond languages and frameworks
+## 1. Technical Expertise: go beyond languages and frameworks

 A solid understanding of programming fundamentals will serve you well into your career.
 You must become familiar with data structures, popular algorithms, and design patterns.
 A strong knowledge base is particularly critical for self-taught software developers who didn't have the chance to study them formally.